khushboop09/Articles/monolith_vs_microservices.md

 ___

 ### Conclusion
-Building complex applications is inherently difficult.
-A Monolithic architecture better suits simple, lightweight applications.
-There are opinions which suggest to start from the monolith first and others which recommend not to start with monolith when your goal is a microservices architecture.
-But anyway it is important to understand Monolithic architecture since it is the basis for microservices architecture where each service by itself is implemented according to monolithic architecture.
-The Microservices architecture pattern is the better choice for complex, evolving applications.
-Actually the microservices approach is all about handling a complex system, but in order to do so the approach introduces its own set of complexities and implementation challenges.
+It's difficult to build complex applications.
+Monolith architechture better suits simple, lightweight applications .
+There are opinions that suggest beginning with the monolith first and others that suggest not starting with monolith when your target is an architecture of microservices.
+Nevertheless, understanding monolithic architecture is important because it is the foundation for microservices